 Textile designers create designs for woven, knitted or printed fabrics.
 These can be used for clothing or furnishings, such as curtains and carpets.
 As well as what a product will look like, designers need to think about how it will be used, and have an understanding of manufacturing techniques and production costs.

 Working in textile design

 As a textile designer, your key duties would include:

-- producing initial sketches by hand or on computer, using specialist computer aided design (CAD) software
+- producing initial sketches by hand or using computer-aided design (CAD)

-- manipulating digital designs until they meet customers' requirements
+- working on digital designs until they meet customers' requirements

-- making up samples or having them constructed by technicians
+- making up fabric swatches (samples) or having them manufactured

 - researching design trends and forecasts to decide what is likely to sell

-- liaising with clients, technical staff, marketing and buying staff
+- liaising with clients and technical, marketing and buying staff

 - keeping up to date with developments in manufacturing technology.